Paul Yazigi

-Paul (Yazigi) of Aleppo (also known as Boulos Yazigi; born 1959) was the metropolitan of the archdiocese of Aleppo, Syria, of the Church of Antioch.
+Metropolitan Paul Yazigi, also Bulus Al-Yaziji (بولس اليازجي; born 1959) is the metropolitan of the honorary diocese of Diyarbakir, and former metropolitan of the archdiocese of Aleppo, Syria, under the Greek Orthodox Patriarchate of Antioch.

 Life

-Born in 1959 in the coastal city of Latakia (Syria) into a very devout Christian family, he was active in the church as a youth.
-After graduating in 1985 from the Tishreen University with a Civil Engineering degree, he was ordained a deacon and studied theology at the University of Thessaloniki, gaining a Bachelor's degree in 1989, a Master's degree in 1992 and a Doctor of Philosophy.
+Born in 1959 in the coastal city of Latakia, Syria into a very devout Christian family, he was active in the church as a youth.
+After graduating in 1985 from Tishreen University with a Civil Engineering degree, he was ordained a deacon and studied theology at the University of Thessaloniki, gaining a Bachelor's degree in 1989, a Master's degree in 1992, and a Doctor of Philosophy.
 He also studied at Mount Athos.

 Paul was ordained to the priesthood in 1992 and was Dean of the Institute of Theology from 1994 to 2000 when he was elected Metropolitan of Aleppo, being enthroned in Aleppo on October 22.
 He succeeded Youssef (Elias), bishop of Aleppo from 1971 to 2000.
 His brother is John X, currently the Greek Orthodox Patriarch of Antioch.
+In 2010, he represented the Greek Orthodox delegation in a meeting of Christian leaders in Aleppo, discussing the importance of protecting the children of their communities and committing support for one another.

 Kidnapping

-In 2013, Paul, along with Syriac Orthodox Archbishop of Aleppo Yohanna Ibrahim, was abducted by militants in the Syrian Civil war; his whereabouts was unknown for several years.
-The Rewards for Justice Program offers $5 million for information on the ISIS network responsible for kidnapping Christian clerics: Maher Mahfouz, Michael Kayyal, Yohanna Ibrahim and Paolo Dall'Oglio, as well as Boulos Yazigi.
+On April 22, 2013, Paul was abducted by militants during the Syrian Civil War, alongside Syriac Orthodox Archbishop of Aleppo Yohanna Ibrahim, and their whereabouts have remained unknown for several years.
+The Rewards for Justice Program is offering $5 million for information regarding the ISIS network responsible for the kidnapping of Christian clerics, including Maher Mahfouz, Michael Kayyal, Yohanna Ibrahim, Paolo Dall'Oglio, and Boulos Yazigi.
+In April 2024, L'Orient-Today published a three-part investigation into the archbishops' disappearance claiming that the Assad regime was responsible for their kidnapping, with Yohanna Ibrahim as the primary target.

 In January 2020, an investigative report published by Mansur Salib, a self-described "Syrian citizen in the United States", alleged that both bishops were killed in 2016.
 In October 2021, the Antiochian Synod in Balamand made the decision to transfer him to the honorary diocese of Diyarbakir due to his remaining in captivity.
+As of 2025, Bishop Paul is still missing.

+The Middle East Council of Churches declared April 22 as "The Ecumenical Day for the Abducted and the Forcibly Absented" in honor of the abducted bishops Paul Yazigi and Yohanna Ibrahim.
+This was made in a collaborative statement from the Greek Orthodox and Syriac Orthodox Patriarchates of Antioch.